espocrm/documentation/docs/development/di.md

 {
     protected $something;

-    // There's no service with the name 'something', and type hint is a class.
+    // There's no service with the name 'something' and type hint is a class.
-    // So an instance of SomeClass is created and passed to the constructor. public function __construct(SomeClass $something)
+    // Hence an instance of SomeClass is created and passed to the constructor. public function __construct(SomeClass $something)
     {
         $this->something = $something;